keystonejs/keystone/docs/content/docs/walkthroughs/lesson-1.md

 The adapter connects Keystone's runtime to the local `./keystone.db` database.
 The matching URL in `prisma.config.ts` is used by Prisma CLI commands.

 {% hint kind="tip" %}
 Keystone uses [Prisma](https://www.prisma.io/) for database access and development-time schema pushes.
-For production, manage migration files with the [project-local Prisma CLI](/docs/guides/cli#working-with-migrations).
+For production, manage migration files with the [Prisma CLI](/docs/guides/cli#working-with-migrations).
 {% /hint %}

 ### Create your first List